Medallion Architecture: A complete Guide

 Executive metrics

-One of the key advantages of Medallion Architecture is its ability to scale without requiring deep restructuring as the business evolves.
+One of the main differentiators of the Medallion Architecture is its ability to scale without requiring deep restructurings as the business evolves.

-Business rules change constantly: metric definitions, segmentation criteria, and financial calculations.
+Business rules change constantly: metric definitions, segmentation criteria, financial calculations.

 The original data remains preserved in Bronze